xgui17/CSE151A/README.md

 - **Baseline**: Achieved Train MSE of 0.3014 and Test MSE of 0.3146.
 - **Hyperparameter Tuner**: Optimal parameters included a learning rate of 0.001, 32 nodes per layer, ReLU activation function, and Adam optimizer.
+- **MSE Metric**: Train MSE of 0.193 and Test MSE of 0.202.
 - **K-fold Cross-Validation**: Ensured model robustness and no overfitting.
-- **MSE Metric**: Train MSE of 0.193 and Test MSE of 0.202.
+Train MSE of 0.2054 and Test MSE of 0.2124.

 ### 4.6 Compare Model Performances